Trendyol-Front-End-Bootcamp/week-3-eray-onur/README.md

 # Rick and Morty Wikipedia

-This project was developed during "121 - Trendyol Frontend Developer" Bootcamp as an assignment.
+This project was developed during "121 - Trendyol Frontend Developer" Bootcamp as an assignment (Week #3).

 ## Available Scripts